On flow disturbances caused by pressure taps in highly elastic flows around a microfluidic cylinder: Results and discussion

-Our degree of asymmetry achieved is lesser than the values obtained by Varchanis et al.\cite{varchanis2020} ($I\approx0.7$), who studied the same fluids with $Wi \leq 46$.
-The authors found that increasing channel blockage facilitated the onset of the asymmetric flow, if the wall shear keeps the fluid's viscosity within the power-law region (which is the case of our shear rate range).
-Nevertheless, our microchannels have much lower aspect ratios ($\alpha=0.37\ll5$) and, according to the work of Ribeiro et al.\cite{ribeiro2014}, the increased confinement of the channel should delay the lateral flow asymmetry's onset, which could explain our larger critical Weissenberg number.
-The fact that the magnitude of our asymmetries was not as large could simply be due to our flow not achieving sufficiently large Weissenberg numbers, as we did not observe the subsequent partial resymmetrisation of the flow\cite{haward2019,haward2020,varchanis2020}.
+The set of flow transitions encountered in this study agrees relatively well with the work of Hopkins et al.\citep{hopkins2022}, except that the critical Weissenberg numbers for the onset of our lateral flow asymmetry and time-dependent flow are larger (Hopkins et al.\citep{hopkins2022} reports critical $Wi\approx10$ for steady asymmetric flow and $Wi\approx40$ for time-dependent flow, for a similar blockage ratio).
+Moreover, our maximum degree of asymmetry achieved ($I\approx 0.19$) is lesser than the values obtained by Varchanis et al.\cite{varchanis2020} ($I\approx0.7$), who studied the same fluid with a lower blockage ratio ($\beta=0.1$).
+Both studies found that increasing channel blockage (within an upper boundary, in the case of low blockage channels\citep{hopkins2022}) should facilitate the onset of asymmetric flow.
+One possible explanation for these discrepancies lies in the fact that our microchannels have much lower aspect ratios ($\alpha=0.37\ll5$) and, according to the work of Ribeiro et al.\cite{ribeiro2014}, the increased confinement of the channel should delay the lateral flow asymmetry's onset.
+Moreover, the fact that the magnitude of our asymmetries was not as large could simply be due to our flow not achieving sufficiently large Weissenberg numbers, as we did not observe the subsequent partial resymmetrisation of the flow\cite{haward2019,haward2020,varchanis2020}.
 Alternatively, as we are dealing with transient flow and our \textmu PIV results are time-averaged, more intense lateral flow asymmetries could indeed be occurring.